puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 Using this format, a single script can return multiple facts in one return.

+#### Batch Scripts

+The file encoding for `.bat/.cmd` files must be `ANSI` or `UTF8 without BOM` (Byte Order Mark), otherwise you may get strange output.

+Here is a sample batch script which outputs facts using the required format:

+    @echo off
+    echo key1=val1
+    echo key2=val2
+    echo key3=val3
+    REM Invalid - echo 'key4=val4'
+    REM Invalid - echo "key5=val5"

-#### Enabling PowerShell Scripts
+#### PowerShell Scripts

-For PowerShell scripts (scripts with a ps1 extension) to work, you need to make sure you have the correct execution policy set.

-[See this Microsoft TechNet article][executionpolicy] for more detail about the impact of changing execution policy.
-We recommend understanding any security implications before making a global change to execution policy.

-The simplest and safest mechanism we have found is to change the execution policy so that only remotely downloaded scripts need to be signed.
-You can set this policy with:

-    Set-ExecutionPolicy RemoteSigned -Scope LocalMachine
+The encoding that should be used with `.ps1` files is pretty open.
+PowerShell will determine the encoding of the file at run time.

 Here is a sample PowerShell script which outputs facts using the required format:

     Write-Host "key1=val1"
-    Write-Host "key2=val2"
+    Write-Host 'key2=val2'
-    Write-Host "key3=val3"
+    Write-Host key3=val3

-You should be able to save and execute this PowerShell script on the command line after changing the execution policy.
+You should be able to save and execute this PowerShell script on the command line.

 {% endcomment %}